 Is there a use beyond the customer relationship?

 CP – Companies have begun to focus on messaging applications through the lens of customer relationship management.
 What you have to understand is that messaging applications offer a huge range of features that include customer service, communication, and promotional or relationship marketing.
-Any conversations that companies had with their customers through channels such as email, a call centre, or SMS can now take place through mobile messaging.
+Any conversations that companies had with their customers through channels such as email, a call center, or SMS can now take place through mobile messaging.

 For retailers, the first point of contact is the physical shop; the second is the website or applications.
 And we can consider messaging apps as a third point of contact.
 It is a customer service communication channel, but it will also allow complete transactions to be undertaken.
 Taking a sales scenario, as an example, we will be able to go as far as buying a product in the messaging app without necessarily having to go back to the website.